 In connection with any shareholder meeting called to approve a proposed initial business combination, each Public Shareholder will have the right, regardless of whether it is voting for or against such proposed business combination, to demand that Andina convert its Public Shares into a share of the Trust Account.
 Such conversion will be effectuated under Cayman Islands law as a redemption of the Ordinary Shares, with the redemption price to be paid being the applicable pro rata portion of the monies held in the Trust Account.
 Andina may require Public Shareholders who wish to convert their Public Shares in connection with a proposed business combination to either tender their certificates (if any) and redemption forms to the Transfer Agent or to deliver their share certificates (if any) and other redemption forms to the Transfer Agent electronically using DTC's DWAC System.
-In order to obtain a physical share certificate, a Public Shareholder's broker and/or clearing broker, DTC and the Transfer Agent will need to act to facilitate this request.
+In order to obtain a physical share critificate, a Public Shareholder's broker and/or clearing broker, DTC and the Transfer Agent will need to act to facilitate this request.
 It is Andina's understanding that Public Shareholders should generally allot at least two weeks to obtain physical certificates from the Transfer Agent.
 However, because Andina does not have any control over this process or over the brokers or DTC, it may take significantly longer than two weeks to obtain a physical share certificate.
-It is also Andina's understanding that it takes a short time to deliver shares through the DWAC System.
-However, this too may not be the case.
-Accordingly, if it takes longer than Andina anticipates for Public Shareholders to deliver their share certificates (if any) and other redemption forms, Public Shareholders who wish to convert may be unable to meet the deadline for exercising their conversion rights and thus may be unable to convert their Public Shares.
+It is also Andina's understanding that it takes a short time to deliver their share certificates (if any) and other redemption forms, Public Shareholders who wish to convert may be unable to meet the deadline for exercising their conversion rights and thus may be unable to convert their Public Shareholders.